BuildOnViction/docs/docs/get-started/run-node.md

 - Must use an IaaS ("cloud") provider of your choice (AWS, Digital Ocean, Google Cloud, etc.)
 - Storage must be SSD

+We recommand prioritizing CPU.
+For example with Digital Ocean, pick a CPU optimized droplet.
+On AWS EC2, an C5 type instance would be a perfect match.

 The full node will serve on port `30303` udp and tcp for p2p communication with other nodes, `8545` tcp for RPC api and `8546` tcp for websocket api.
 You may need to edit your firewall configuration accordingly.